 The primary difference is in their length and impact on interest.
 Grace periods are typically short, ranging from a few days to about a month, not affecting the loan's overall cost significantly since no interest accrues if paid within this timeframe.

-Moratorium periods extend longer and offer temporary relief from EMIs (equated monthly instalments).
+Moratorium periods extend longer and offer temporary relief from monthly instalments.
 Yet, interest may still accumulate during this break, potentially increasing the total amount owed or extending the loan term once payments resume.

 Moratorium Period vs Holiday Period: Key Differences

-Moratorium and holiday periods both offer breaks from loan repayments, but they serve different purposes and come with varied terms.
+Moratorium and holiday periods both offer breaks from loan repayments, but they serve different purposes and come with varied terms under English law.
 A moratorium period is a pause agreed upon by the lender during which borrowers are allowed to stop making payments without facing default.

 Holiday periods, on the other hand, often refer to payment breaks offered at the discretion of lenders, sometimes around festive seasons or under special circumstances.
 Unlike a moratorium, where interest typically continues to accumulate, some holiday periods offer an interest-free window or have minimal impact on the total interest charged over the life of the loan.